yangshun/tech-interview-handbook/contents/self-introduction.md

 - "It receives over a million pageviews a month and is used by over 30,000 NUS undergraduates and even some professors."
   - Mention something about the project which stands out
 - "It is built using a modern web technology stack - React, Redux, Jest, Babel, Flow, webpack and is mobile-responsive."
-  - Facebook tech stack!
+  - Meta tech stack!
 Also hints that you keep yourself updated with modern web technologies

 ### Example 2: Front End Engineer at Lyft

 #### Self introduction

-> "Hi I'm Yangshun and I graduated from National University of Singapore in 2015 with a degree in Computer Science.
+> "Hi I'm XXX and I graduated from National University of Singapore in 2015 with a degree in Computer Science.
 My interests are in Front End Engineering and I love to create beautiful performant products with delightful user experiences.
 >
 > I previously worked at Grab where I led the Grab for Work project.
 Grab for Work was a service for companies to make corporate transportation expenses convenient.
 Companies can create employee groups, set ride policies and share corporate payment methods with their employees.
 I built the project with another engineer over the period of 3 months on a React/Redux and Golang stack."
 >